buyforgirl/Chihuo/README.md

 # Chihuo
-Android Mobile App: Personalized Restaurant Recommendation
+Personalized Restaurant Recommendation System to improve the Yelp Recommendation